-Awards and Recognitions: Over the past ten years, C-SC accountancy and finance students have received more than $85,000 from IMA National Scholarships.
-The IMA Student Chapter has been recognized numerous times with the Outstanding Student Chapter award for being a top chapter in the nation, including in 2016.
-The C-SC Business Department has also received specialized accreditation for its business programs through the , located in Lenexa, Kansas.
-IACBE is an international accrediting body.
+Awards and Recognitions: Over the past 10 years, C-SC Accountancy and Finance students have received more than $85,000 from IMA National Scholarships.
+The C-SC business department has also received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE).

 98% of responding Culver-Stockton College graduates are either employed or in graduate school within six months of graduation.